 Testing the Aqualung LEG3ND regulators vs. my Aqualung Core regulator in Nice

-First, here is a little bit of background information of the regulators I used in the last 10 years.
+First, here is a little bit of background information on the regulators I used in the last 10 years.
 The very first regulator I bought in 2010 was the Aqualung Mikron.
 As a warm water dive traveller, it was indeed the right choice.
-It followed me in Mexico and Indonesia, and I never felt any respiratory issue.
+It followed me in Mexico and Indonesia, and I never felt any respiratory issues.
 However, to be honest, I was still a beginner diver who rarely engaged in challenging dives at that time.

 Things started to change when I moved to Scotland in 2014.
 I got then my first Legend regulator, the Glacia model.
 It became my best buddy for all my dives in Scotland but also in Iceland or ice diving in the French Alps.
 To have a separate additional first-stage able to cope with cold waters, I took a few years later the Aqualung Core supreme, which proved to be an ideal ratio performance weight for all my trips in the temperate waters of Europe.